Missing a tooth?

 How does a Dental Implant work?

 Once fitted, the implant needs to establish itself over a period of 3-6 months while bone grows naturally around it, fusing it to the jaw and creating a solid base.
-At this point the crown, bridge or denture can be fitted.
-Made of porcelain, it looks natural and is strong and hard-wearing just like your existing teeth.
+At this point the dental crown, bridge or denture can be fitted.
+Made of porcelain, the implants look like natural teeth and are strong and hard-wearing just like your existing teeth.

 Things to consider